-- The lateritic soil samples studied included soils of A-2-6, A-3, A-4, A-6, A-2-5 and A-7-6 soil groups on the AASHTO classification system.
-These correspond to GC, MH, CL, SP, CH and SC according to Unified Soil Classification Scheme (USCS). - Based on plasticity index and liquid limit requirements, five (5) of the test samples are suitable for base course application, while only one samples met the requirements as sub-grade material.
-Ten (10) of the samples will require some

-- forms of treatment to improve or remedy their engineering deficiencies. - 3.
+- 1. The lateritic soil samples studied included soils of A-2-6, A-3, A-4, A-6, A-2-5 and A-7-6 soil groups on the AASHTO classification system.
+These correspond to GC, MH, CL, SP, CH and SC according to Unified Soil Classification Scheme (USCS). - 2.
+Based on plasticity index and liquid limit requirements, five (5) of the test samples are suitable for application as pavement components.
+Only sample JT3 met the requirements for use as base course material.
+Ten (10) of the samples will require some forms of treatment to improve or remedy their engineering deficiencies. - 3.
 The average moisture content value for the lateritic soil samples is 11.5% Values of specific gravity ranged 2.47-2.7 while that for bulk density is between 1.76-2.09g/cm.Other Index property values were 17.7-62.25% for LL..
 Plasticity ranged from low to high plasticity with linear shrinkage value of 8.18 % on the average. - 4.
-The mean Optimum Moisture Content (OMC) value for compacted samples is 14.7% average Maximum Dry Density value of 1.77g/cm3.
-Strength properties evaluation showed that the lateritic soil samples had average unsoaked CBR values of 11.78% with unconfined compressive strength in the range 0.1 5 kPa. - Mineralogical content evaluations from X-ray diffraction (XRD) analysis of test samples reveal low swell potential clay minerals of muscovite and Illite with only sample LG2 containing Montmorillonite content of 8.33%. - 6.
-Ten (10) samples, MK2, MK3, JT2, PG1, PG2, PG3, LG1, LG2, LG3 and GK3 did not meet the requirement for use as pavement materials.
+The mean Optimum Moisture Content (OMC) value for compacted samples is 14.7% average Maximum Dry Density value of 1.77g/cm.
+Strength properties evaluation showed that the lateritic soil samples had average unsoaked CBR values of 11.78% with unconfined compressive strength in the range 0.1-5 kPa.

+- 5. Mineralogical content evaluations from X-ray diffraction (XRD) analysis for the test samples revealed clay minerals such as Montmorillonite, Halloysite, Muscuvite and Illite.
+Only sample LG2 contained Montmorillonite mineral at a value of 8.33%.
+The quartz content for the soil samples were in the range of 20.83-76.45%. - 6.
+Ten (10) samples, MK2, MK3, JT2, PG1,PG2,PG3,LG1,LG2,LG3 and GK3 did not meet the requirement for use as pavement materials.
 For effective utilization, they need to be treated to meet minimum specifications for use as pavement components.